samng96/samng.me/letters-to-my-son/_posts/2019-08-16-a-spirit-of-generosity.markdown

 A spirit of generosity, of kindness, and of warmth needs to be cultivated over time, and can’t be faked.
 When you look into someone’s childhood, you get a window into the things that caused them to be the way that they are - the experiences, the learnings, the hurts, the fears - all of these help you understand how and why someone is wired the way that they are.
 So it is with us.
 When others look at us, they see the culmination of the experiences that we’ve had, and how we’ve responded to those experiences.

 It has been said that we are not defined by our experiences, but rather *by how we respond to those experiences*.

+By doing the work, by thinking deeply and reflectively about ourselves, and by intentionally immersing ourselves with thoughts of this nature, we can literally *change our minds*.
+By meditating on the matter and spending time ruminating and reflecting on our own posture we train our minds to think differently, and to react and respond differently.

 And so my sons, my hope for you is that you are reflective in your response to your situations, and that you are intentional about cultivating a spirit of generosity.
 Do you enjoy helping others?
 Do you love giving back to your world?
 How do you treat others?
 How do you try to make your world a better place?
 By cultivating a spirit of generosity, you can become men that not only illuminate your relationships and local community but can become men that leave our world better than when you entered it.